Commercial Auto Insurance for Small Business: Complete Coverage Guide

 Chubb A++ Premium service, complex risks, high-risk drivers Varies

 Erie Insurance ranked #1 in J.D.
 Power's 2025 U.S. Small Commercial Insurance Study with a score of 723 out of 1,000 — 25 points above the industry average of 698.
 The study measured satisfaction across trust, price for coverage, product offerings, ease of doing business, and digital channels.
-Cincinnati Insurance and Philadelphia Insurance tied for second at 714 each.
-Travelers made the biggest jump — rising 30 points to reach 5th place.
+Cincinnati Insurance and Philadelphia Insurance both tied for second place at 714.
+Travelers made the biggest jump in the rankings — rising 30 points to reach 5th place.
+Notably, The Hartford scored below average at 685, and Liberty Mutual dropped 29 points to 696.

 For businesses with larger fleets, check out our guide on fleet insurance for small businesses to see when consolidating coverage makes financial sense.
 If your drivers use their own vehicles for deliveries, our delivery driver insurance guide also explains coverage options in detail.